Ephraim-nonso/Ephraim-nonso/README.md

 - 🔭 I’m a <em>Smart Contract Developer, acquainting myself with blockchain technologies.</em>
 - 🌱 <h3>Read.
 Code.
 Sleep.
 Love everything about web3 and its emerging technologies.
 <hr/>
-- 👯 I’m looking to collaborate on projects that will aid in building my skills.
+- 👯 I’m looking to collaborate on web3 projects.
 - <hr/>
 <!-- - 🤔 I’m looking for help with ... -->
 <!-- - 💬 Ask me about ... -->